yyllff/split-pane-react/README.md

 **[split-pane-react](https://github.com/yyllff/split-pane-react)** licensed under [MIT](LICENSE).

 > PS: I would love to know if you're using split-pane-react.
-If you have any use problems, you can raise the issue, and I will try my best to solve them.
+If you have any use problems, you can raise the issue, and I will repair them as soon as possible.
+This project will be maintained for a long time.
+If you have a good idea, you can propose a merge.